-Ever since we tasted these soft, succulent dumplings during our last holiday in Hangzhou, the kids and I have been hankering for jiao zi (or Chinese dumplings).
+Ever since we tasted these soft, succulent dumplings, the kids and I have been hankering for jiao zi (or Chinese dumplings).

 Last weekend, I’d bought about 400 g of minced pork, jiu cai (chives) and had ginger and garlic on hand.
 I’d taken the minced pork out of the freezer down to the cooler section but alas, the meat was still frozen in the evening!
-It’s our new fridge @#$%^&!
+SIGH

 Anyway, I decided to make the dough first since we’d need to let it proof a while and then move on to cut and chop the fresh ingredients.